Lewa Wilderness

 Activities

-There is a wide range of activities to choose from including game drives (day and night) on the Lewa Wildlife Conservancy, guided walks, horse riding and camel walks.
-Tours of the two-acre organic farm (a hand-picked freshly cooked lunch at the farm can be arranged at extra cost), pre historic site visits, a visit to the Lewa headquarters to meet the rangers and learn about day to day operations, and visits to local schools or the orphanage supported by Lewa can all be arranged also.
-At additional cost, you can also enjoy a cultural boma experience at the local community of Il Ngwesi, scenic flights (to/around Mount Kenya and the north of Kenya), and excursions to the Ngare Ndare Forest where there is a canopy walkway and platform which offer wonderful birding opportunities, and waterfalls to swim in and enjoy.
-Fly-camping is also available, offering the opportunity to spend a night out under the stars – you can drive, walk or horse ride from the lodge to the camp site.
+There is a wide range of activities to choose from and the following are all included in your stay: game drives (day and night) on the Lewa Wildlife Conservancy; guided walks; horse riding (please note that weight limits apply); camel walks, pre historic site visits on the ranch; tours of the two-acre organic farm; a visit to the Lewa headquarters to meet the rangers and learn about day to day operations; and visits to local schools or the orphanage supported by Lewa.
+At additional cost is the popular a farm-to-table experience including a guided tour of the organic vegetable garden and ending with a hand-picked freshly cooked lunch).
+Also at extra cost, you can enjoy a cultural boma experience at the local community of Il Ngwesi, scenic flights (to/around Mount Kenya and the north of Kenya), and excursions to the Ngare Ndare Forest where there is a canopy walkway and platform which offer wonderful birding opportunities, and waterfalls to swim in and enjoy.
+Fly-camping is also available, offering the opportunity to spend a night out under the stars – you can drive, walk or horse ride from the lodge to the camp site (extra cost applies and must be pre booked).

 Seasons